Thoughts leading to the book

 One day Mother Superior called me aside.
 She told me that I needed to get alone with God and ask him the questions and let him answer.
 When I left the church that day, I realized that they weren't refusing to answer my questions, they really didn't know.
 I would have to go beyond what the church was teaching me.

-One Sunday afternoon while all my friends were away, I started to meditate on God.
+One Sunday afternoon while alone, I started to meditate on God.
 I wanted God to reveal himself to me in some way so I would know that it was God.
 In the process, I came to a mystical experience.
 Until this time, I was taught (and believed) that God was apart from reality.
 What the experience revealed was that God was the fundamental basis of all reality.
 God was not a being as we were accustomed to; God was a common denominator that filled the universe.
-Reality was the manifestation of that common denominator throughout creation, and we were all part of it.
+Reality was the manifestation of that common denominator acting throughout creation, and we were all part of it.
 It was in identifying with that common denominator that we could understand the nature of things.
 I was only nine years old at the time.

 In school, the controversy between religion and science was driving a wedge between the two.
 And if that weren't bad enough, I watched my father go from a master carpenter to a delirious alcoholic despite his faith in God and belief in the church.
 When I left home, I didn't know what to believe.
 All I knew for certain was that science was able to explain what it claimed to know, and that religion didn't seem to be able to do the same.
 It was a problem that wasn't going to go away.